February 1, 2019

-Fortunately, Mimeo Photos makes it easy to customize your holiday cards.
-Try one of the chic styles below to bring a little light and laughter into your loved ones' lives while staying totally on trend.
+Try some of our tips or apply similar styles to your holiday card this season.
+It'll be sure to bring a little light and laughter into your loved ones' lives while still staying on trend.

 If your family has a strong sense of humor that pervades every get-together, a snappy photo card with a sassy message may be the perfect option.
 Choose a layout that highlights your statement and opt for an unexpected font -- one either too elegant or too formal for the saying -- to get the most laughs.